William Petersen: Career

 In 1993, Petersen appeared in a CBS TV miniseries, Return to Lonesome Dove, as former Ranger Gideon Walker.
 He played Steven Walker, a father who stops at nothing to break up the relationship between his daughter and her vicious boyfriend in Fear (1996).
 Petersen played Governor Jack Hathaway, an unscrupulous candidate for vice president following the death of the incumbent, in The Contender in 2000.

 He appeared uncredited in the noir thriller Mulholland Falls as a character who finds himself on the violent receiving end of a Los Angeles police squad's tactics.
 In 1999, he starred in Kiss the Sky as "Jeff."
-He appeared as part of an all-star cast in a remake of the 1997 film 12 Angry Men (as Juror #12, a.k.a. "the Snob").
+He appeared as part of an all-star cast in the 1997 remake of 12 Angry Men (as Juror #12, a.k.a. "the Snob").

 From 2000 to 2009, he played Dr. Gil Grissom in the CBS crime drama CSI: Crime Scene Investigation.
 Petersen took a break from CSI in 2006 to appear in a five-week run of the Trinity Repertory Company production of Dublin Carol by Conor McPherson, in Providence, Rhode Island.
 Petersen renewed his contract with CBS to appear on CSI for the 2008–09 season, reportedly for $600,000 per episode.
 On July 15, 2008, the Associated Press reported that Petersen was leaving the show as a regular following Season 9's tenth episode in order to pursue more stage-acting opportunities, but that he might return for guest spots.
 He remained an executive producer of the show.
 He reprised his role of Gil Grissom in the eleventh-season episode "The Two Mrs. Grissoms" (aired February 3, 2011).
 He came back in 2015 as a guest in the series finale, "Immortality."

-In February 2020, Petersen announced to return for a CSI sequel series along with Jorja Fox, before the series was picked up as CSI: Vegas.
+In February 2020, Petersen was announced to return for a CSI sequel series along with Jorja Fox, before the series was picked up as CSI: Vegas.
+In October 2025, Petersen stated he was retired from acting and was not seeking out any new roles.

 Personal life

-In 1975, Petersen and his then wife Joanne Brady welcomed a daughter, Maite.
+In 1975, Petersen and his then-wife Joanne Brady had a daughter, Maite.
 In June 2003, Petersen married his longtime girlfriend Gina Cirone.
-On July 5, 2011, Petersen and Cirone welcomed twins, a daughter and son, via surrogate.
+On July 5, 2011, Petersen and Cirone had twins, a daughter and son, via surrogate.

-Peterson is an avid Chicago Cubs fan.
 In 2004, he described to Playboy a near-death experience he had in the 1980s which gave him "assurance" that there is an afterlife.

-In August 2021, Petersen was taken to the hospital via ambulance after feeling unwell on the set of CSI: Vegas.
+In August 2021, he was taken to the hospital via ambulance after feeling unwell on the set of CSI: Vegas.
 He was experiencing symptoms of exhaustion after 12 weeks of shooting, and released from the facility soon after.
+Petersen is an avid fan of the Chicago Cubs.